 Ride-sharing refers to the modern form of paid carpooling services, usually provided through third-party mobile phone applications (or apps).
 The city of Seattle passed an ordinance in 2014 regulating transportation network company drivers, requiring them to have a valid Washington driver’s license, a valid for-hire driver’s license, a transportation network company vehicle endorsement, and a valid city of Seattle business license, among other requirements.

 Uber and Lyft are two of the biggest players in the Seattle ride-share market, but other companies providing services include Seattle-based startup Moovn as well as Blacklane, Curb, Flywheel, Jayride, ReachNow, and Talixo.
 Ride=share drivers are under tremendous pressure pick up passengers and get them to their destinations quickly.

 With that increased pressure comes an increased number of accidents.
 If you suffered severe injuries or your loved one was killed in a ride-share accident in the Greater Seattle area, you are going to want assistance recovering the damages you need and deserve.
-An experienced attorney will be able to help you navigate the complicated insurance coverage involved in these types of claims.
+An experienced personal injury law firm will be able to help you navigate the complicated insurance coverage involved in these types of claims.

 Do I Need a Ride-Share Accidents Lawyer?

 Whether you were injured in a ride-share accident as a passenger in a ride-share vehicle or as an occupant in another vehicle involved in the crash, the initial assumption is often that the ride-share company can be held liable for damages.
 Unfortunately, many ride-share companies will aggressively seek to deny liability, often attempting to transfer blame to their drivers.